ynput/OpenPype/website/docs/module_slack.md

 Please locate `openpype/modules/slack/manifest.yml` file in deployed OpenPype installation and follow instruction at https://api.slack.com/reference/manifests#using and follow "Creating apps with manifests".

+### App icon

+If you would like to enrich bot with an icon, Slack admin must add the icon after app installation.

+Go to your Slack app home (something like https://api.slack.com/apps/XXXXXXXX/general?) > Basic information > Display Information.
+You can upload any image you want, or for your convenience locate prepared OpenPype icon in your installed Openpype installation in `openpype\modules\slac\resources`.

 ## System Settings